ninewise/todo.sh/README.md

   - A `archive` script (e.g. `notmuch tag +archived -unread`) which archives the given identifier;
   - A `kill` script (e.g. `notmuch tag +killed -unread`) which throws the given identifier in the bin.

 Should a resolving script exit normally, the item is considered as resolved.
+These don't do anything for now.
+It's just a reader.